joshio1/joshio1.github.io/_posts/2025-12-19-kamal-quick-commands.md

   - Check SSH connectivity to the server
 - `ssh -vvv ubuntu@<public_ip>`
   - Connect to the EC2 instance with verbose output for debugging

+## Related Series

+For complete guides to deploying Rails with Kamal, see:
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Kamal Rails on Hetzner Series</a>
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws/">Kamal Rails on AWS Series</a>